 Sophie graduated from WAAPA in 2014 where she had the great opportunity and honour to work with such names as Tayna Mitford, Jason Langley, Lisa O'Dea and the head of Performing Arts at WAAPA Andrew Lewis.
 Throughout her time there she was featured in roles such as Sheila in Hair, Mae Colman in Reefer Madness and Consuela in West Side Story.
 After moving to Melbourne she took a contract as the lead vocalist on one of Royal Caribbeans newest ships – The Quantum of the Seas.
 She returns to Australia excited to continue pursuing her dreams of working in musical theatre.

-He regularly had performances with various performing arts schools such as Theatrebugs, Mighty Good Productions and he recently finished his training in 2019 with Actors Ink. (to which he was referred to go and train with by Australian television and radio personality, Anne "Willsy" Wills).
+He regularly had performances with various performing arts schools such as Theatrebugs, Mighty Good Productions and he recently finished his training with Actors Ink. (to which he was referred to go and train with by Australian television and radio personality, Anne "Willsy" Wills).

 Some of Zachary’s theatre highlights over the past few years have been: The Grinch in Seussical (NLTC, 2018), Professor Callahan in Legally Blonde Jr (The Parks Youth Theatre, 2019), The Mock Turtle in Alice in Wonderland (The Parks Youth Theatre, 2019), and most recently, Lefou in Beauty and the Beast (NOW Productions, 2020)

 Other than theatre, Zachary has also appeared in three short films created by students of Flinders University: Plastic Aeroplane (2018), To Arnold’s Daughter (2019) and Rock, Paper, Scissors (2019).
 In 2020, Zachary got cast as Joshua in a mystery drama web series still in the making called The Five Stones of Legends.